Women in Austria: Infrastructure changes

 In the early 1990s, most of the pedestrian traffic and public transportation in Vienna was accounted for by women.
-Eva Kail organized “Who Owns Public Space – Women’s Everyday Life in the City” in 1991.
-This exhibit, coupled with a 1999 survey conducted by the City Women’s Office, demonstrated that women, in general, had more varied destinations and needed safety measures in travel more than the men in the city.
-These led to a change in Vienna’s urban planning.
+Eva Kail organized "Who Owns Public Space – Women's Everyday Life in the City" in 1991.
+This exhibit, coupled with a 1999 survey conducted by the City Women's Office, demonstrated that women, in general, had more varied destinations and needed safety measures in travel more than the men in the city.
+These led to a change in Vienna's urban planning.
 Some of the changes implemented by the city include widening the sidewalks and adding pedestrian overpasses in certain areas.

 Vienna started the Frauen-Werk-Stadt, a project to produce housing complexes designed by female architects specifically to account for the needs of women.
-These complexes have easy access to public transportation, as well as on site facilities, such as kindergartens and pharmacies.
-Similar efforts with a heavy emphasis on aiding women were conducted following Vienna’s success.
+These complexes have easy access to public transportation, as well as on-site facilities, such as kindergartens and pharmacies.
+Similar efforts with a heavy emphasis on aiding women were conducted following Vienna's success.

 The changes in infrastructure served to significantly increase pedestrian traffic.
 As a result, the streets were more densely packed with witnesses of potential crimes.
-This served to reduce the amount of minor crimes committed in public spaces.
+This served to reduce the number of minor crimes committed in public spaces.

-Linda McDowell argued that such efforts are counterproductive, and act to deepen the existing class struggles in locations such as Vienna.
-McDowell’s main contention is these efforts were not careful enough to account for both women’s rights, as well as poverty.
+Linda McDowell argued that such efforts are counterproductive and act to deepen the existing class struggles in locations such as Vienna.
+McDowell's main contention is these efforts were not careful enough to account for both women's rights, as well as poverty.